HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 1. **Homebrew installation:**

     1.1.
-Homebrew will be automatically downloaded and installed.
+Homebrew will be automatically downloaded.

     1.2.
-You need to enter the password and click RETURN/ENTER when asked.
+You need to enter the password and click RETURN/ENTER when asked to start the installation.

 2. **TCL/TK and Docker Desktop are automatically installed (do not need interaction) and GUI will pop up.**